-The construction going on at the site of the original Grace Hospital will lead not only to the establishment of an environmentally sustainable, housing co-operative for people, but to the re-establishment of a nesting and roosting site for the Chimney Swift, a provincially and nationally designated threatened bird species that breeds in southern Manitoba.
+Old Grace Housing Co-op is intended as both an environmentally sustainable, housing co-operative for people and a nesting and roosting site for the Chimney Swift, a provincially and nationally designated threatened bird species that breed in southern Manitoba.

 Declining numbers and loss of habitat